Sonic-LockandLoad/Sonic-LockandLoad/README.md

 Optionally, you can rename `Sonic-LockandLoad-edge.zip` to `Sonic-LockandLoad-edge.pk3`.<br>

 ***Be warned that unless you un-nest the folder inside the ZIP, you will not be able to edit maps.***

-## Playing a pre-release version
-All pre-release versions are [here](https://github.com/Sonic-LockandLoad/Sonic-LockandLoad/releases).

-These are pre-releases from *ages ago,* so they are almost fundamentally different to the current unstable version -- it's recommended you play the unstable version.

 ## Have any suggestions for or problems with the mod?
 Open a [GitHub issue](https://github.com/Sonic-LockandLoad/Sonic-LockandLoad/issues), it'll probably be resolved soon if possible.